 Introduction / History

-The Gamti live mainly in the Surat and Broach districts of Gujarat, India.
-Among the Bhil, the word gamta means headman, possibly giving the Gamti a feeling of superiority over other Bhil tribes.
-The Gamti are a regimented tribe and consider themselves distinct from the main lineage of Bhil.
-Their language, Gamti, is one of the Bhil languages.
+The Gamit live mainly in the Surat and Broach districts of Gujarat, India.
+Among the Bhil, the word gamta means headman, possibly giving the Gamit a feeling of superiority over other Bhil tribes.
+The Gamit are a regimented tribe and consider themselves distinct from the main lineage of Bhil.
+Their language, Gamit, is one of the Bhil languages.

 What Are Their Lives Like?